northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.rst

  conda create myenv --prefix=/work/<project>/<my directory>

-More information about creating custom conda environments can be found here :ref:`conda`.
+More information about creating custom conda environments can be found here :ref:`working_conda`.

 Conda environments that are stored in a commonly accessible directory in your PI's ``/work`` directory can be used by fellow group members by running ``source activate <env name>``.
 Utilizing the same conda environment will save storage space and time in building duplicate conda environments for the same project.